 No. ISSUE / COMMENT RAISED BY SOURCE RESPONSE 4.6.1.
 How wide will the section be which needs to be cleared for the pipeline?
 P. Lampreght (Farm Fancey 518 LQ) Phase 1 Public Meeting (12 November 2009) JP responded that the servitude will be between 40-50m wide and that the transfer pipeline's diameter will be between 900-1000mm.
 Also noted that the pipeline section between Matimba and Steenbokpan will be approximately 1 100mm in diameter.

-New Comment: The servitude width will vary depending on topography and site conditions, between 11 and 33 m wide.
+No. ISSUE / COMMENT RAISED BY SOURCE RESPONSE New Comment: The servitude width will vary depending on topography and site conditions, with a maximum width of 38m for the temporary servitude and 33m for the permanent servitude.
 On-site constraints will be taken into consideration.
-Pipeline diameter will be between 900 and 1 100 mm Ø. The aim is to have a construction servitude of about 30 m and a final servitude of about 20 m.
-Refer to 2.8.1
+Pipeline diameter will be between 900 and 1 100 mm Ø. Refer to 2.8.1